 Client: Manchester City Football Club

 The Covered Pitch is a 20m high steel framed enclosure supported on pad foundations.
 There is no ground bearing slab and the stability is achieved by steel bracing around the perimeter facade within the roof plane.
-Around the perimeter of the Central Facility Building there are extents of Hoarding Wall which is free standing i.e. where no building exits behind it to support.
+Around the perimeter of the Central Facility Building, there are extents of Hoarding Wall which are freestanding i.e. where no building exits behind it to support.
 These are as high as 12m.
 The free-standing support posts are steel cantilever beams sitting on concrete by a perimeter ground beam.

 The roof structure of the covered training facility measures 73.6m x 110m.
-It is clad externally with a combination of insulated sandwich panels and barrel shaped poly carbonate translucent panels.
-The support structure is a series of toblerone shaped 3 dimensional trusses supported by a column grid at 8.592 m centres located within the external elevation walls.
-With the exception of cold formed purlins, the structural members of the roof are circular tubes.
+It is clad externally with a combination of insulated sandwich panels and barrel-shaped polycarbonate translucent panels.
+The support structure is a series of Toblerone shaped 3-dimensional trusses supported by a column grid at 8.592 m centres located within the external elevation walls.
+Except for cold-formed purlins, the structural members of the roof are circular tubes.